NetSuite, Implementation, Data Migration

 After exporting to Excel, sort the file by the Num field.

-Exporting open purchase orders from QuickBooks Online
+How do you export open purchase orders from QuickBooks Online?

 To export your open purchase orders from QuickBooks Online: